ecampana/borrow-my-style/README.md

 [Modeling rentability (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/modeling-rentability.ipynb)

 We are now ready to model inventory trends for our client company.
 The main focus here will be to explore different machine learning algorithms to predict item performance based on brand name, item type, apparel size, and rental price.
-The reason we are restricting ourselves to these particular features is that lenders will be able to provide this information for us.
+The reason we are restricting ourselves to these particular features is that lenders will be able to provide this information to us.

 ## Modeling of Inventory Performance

 We explore several machine learning models that are inherently multi-class classifiers.
 Models that are interpretable are preferred for implementation, while less interpretable models are used as benchmarks.

 Looking at the distribution of rentability rates in Figure 1, we can see that there are far more apparels that fall in the low rentability category than in the moderate or high rentability categories.
 Classification models perform best when every bin contains a similar number of samples.
 Therefore, we artificially increase the number of samples in the moderate and high rentability bins through a process known as bootstrapping (i.e. oversampling with replacement of the minority class).
 The hyper-parameters of the classifier algorithm will be optimized and cross-validated using the Logarithmic Loss function (i.e log loss).
-Log loss heavily penalizes any strongly mis-classified prediction, and for this reason it was chosen as our objective function to minimise.
+Log loss heavily penalizes any strongly mis-classified prediction, and for this reason it was chosen as our objective function to minimize.

 ### Dummy Classification